Billy Watkins (musician)

-Billy Watkins (1927-2010) was a gospel and soul singer who later became a Christian minister.
+Robert Bartha L. "Billy" Watkins (July 25, 1927 – January 24, 2010) was a gospel and song singer who later became a Christian minister.
 He was also founder of the gospel singing group, The Zion Travelers.
 He recorded for the Arwin, Challenge, Chess, Era, Imperial, Kent and Victor labels.

 Background

 Watkins was born to parents Bartha Lillard Watkins and Priscilla Kinard on July 25, 1927.
 When he was 11 years old, he and his family The family moved to California.
 A short time later Watkins was working in a barber shop shining shoes.
 While working there he met Nat King Cole who would have a significant influence on him.
 He was also a member of the gospel group, The Zion Travelers.